RELEASE DAY! Meant for Good: A Study of Joseph

 Forgiveness does not obligate the forgiver to protect the offender from reaping the consequences of his or her actions.
 Consequences are usually what it takes for offenders to change their behavior.
 If their actions have broken the law (rape, harming a child, etc.), we can and should follow through with appropriate legal action.

 To prevent a perpetrator from raping again, testifying at trial is certainly appropriate.
 There are always consequences for sin, but exacting the consequences of their actions is God’s job, not ours.
-He alone calls unrepentant sinners to answer for their actions.
-Even in such extreme circumstances when reconciliation is not possible, we still move toward forgiveness.

 Forgiveness Is Not about the Offender